What That Speed Bout!?

-"What That Speed Bout!?" is a song by American music producer Mike Will Made It with rappers Nicki Minaj and YoungBoy Never Broke Again.
-It was released on November 6, 2020 as the second single from Mike Will's upcoming third studio album, Michael (2022).
-The song received positive reviews from critics, who generally praised both Minaj and YoungBoy's verses.
+"What That Speed Bout!?" is a song by American music producer Mike Will Made It with Trinidadian-born rapper Nicki Minaj and American rapper YoungBoy Never Broke Again, released on November 6, 2020, as a standalone single.
+The song received positive reviews from critics, who generally praised the rappers' verses.

 "What That Speed Bout!?" gave Mike Will his fourth top 40 hit on the Hot R&B/Hip-Hop Songs chart, debuting and charting at number 11 for one week.
 It also peaked at numbers 27 and 35 on the Rhythmic and Hot 100 charts, respectively.
 The song also charted in Canada, reaching number 76 on the Canadian Hot 100 chart.
 The accompanying music video for the single, directed by Edgar Esteves and Austin McCraken, is a futuristic take on 50 Cent's "In da Club" that sees Mike Will act as a mad scientist building rap cyborgs of Minaj and YoungBoy.

 Background

 The song was first teased by YoungBoy on August 7, 2020, in a now-deleted Instagram post which showed him on set of the song's video alongside Mike Will and Minaj; he captioned it "What that speed bout".
 A fan account also shared a snippet of the song, taken from a Mike Will Instagram Live session.
 On November 3, Minaj took to Instagram to confirm the song's release date and title, posting a photo from the set of the song's music video.
 Mike Will Made It previously worked with Minaj on the songs "Rake It Up", "Black Barbies", "Runnin", and "Good Form", and "I Lied".
 YoungBoy had previously paid homage to Minaj, releasing the eponymous 2018 single "Nicki Minaj".
 He stated in a 2017 interview that he was introduced to Minaj by her ex-boyfriend Meek Mill at their condo.
 He recalled: "She told me she liked my music".
-The song follows "Bang Bang" as the second single from Mike Will's upcoming third studio album, Michael, due for release in 2021.
 It was released following Mike Will's signing to Atlantic Records.